mattConn/finc/README.md

 # include-file
-Small program to include files in other files via an "include" directive.
+Small program to insert the contents of files into other files via an "include" directive.